-In February 2020, the Lucky Duck Foundation launched a region-wide homeless employment and jobs training initiative.
-The intent of the program is to hire and train people experiencing homelessness to enable them secure long-term employment.
-The successful initiative allows for the deployment much-needed funding to existing and new employment programs to enable individuals to receive training and employment with the ultimate goal of securing housing to break the cycle of homelessness.
+In early 2020, the Lucky Duck Foundation launched a region-wide homeless employment and jobs training initiative.
+The intent of the program is to hire and train people experiencing homelessness to enable them to secure long-term employment.
+The successful initiative allows for the deployment of much-needed funding to existing and new employment programs to enable individuals to receive training and employment with the ultimate goal of securing housing to break the cycle of homelessness.
+Several hundred participants to date have benefitted from the different employment and job training programs, some of which are highlighted below.

 Kitchens For Good